rcode-link/nestnomad/README.md

 ### Testing Standards

-1. **PHPUnit**: Write unit and feature tests using PHPUnit.
-Place tests in the `tests` directory and follow Laravel's testing conventions.
+1. **Pest**: Write unit and feature tests using Pest, a more expressive and modern testing framework for PHP.
+Place tests in the tests directory and follow Laravel's testing conventions with Pest's syntax.

 2. **Test Coverage**: Aim for high test coverage, especially for critical business logic.
 Use tools like PHPUnit's coverage reports to identify untested code.